maurosoria/dirsearch/README.md

 --------
 Dirsearch is a mature command-line tool designed to brute force directories and files in webservers.

-With 6 years of growing, dirsearch has become the most popular web content scanner.
+With 6 years of growing, dirsearch now has become the top web content scanner.
 As a feature-rich tool, dirsearch allows the user to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.

 Although there are now many awesome fuzzers like [wfuzz](https://github.com/xmendez/wfuzz), [gobuster](https://github.com/OJ/gobuster) or [ffuf](https://github.com/ffuf/ffuf), dirsearch is still showing it's own unique in features and detections when doing web content brute-force.
 Instead of supporting parameters fuzzing like in *ffuf* or *wfuzz*, dirsearch still keeps it as a traditional web path brute forcer.
 This allows dirsearch to much more focus on the accuracy of the output and support more features for its purpose.